Welcome to Blackboard’s Privacy Center

 As it becomes more and more challenging in today’s world for individuals to maintain control over their information, privacy by design and accountability become increasingly important to maintain the trust of individuals, clients, and regulators and to document how an organization complies with the GDPR.
 Privacy by design is therefore at the heart of our Data Privacy Program.

-We have a multi-layered and redundant approach to data transfer compliance.
+We have a multi-layered approach to data transfer compliance.
 This means we address data transfer requirements via multiple avenues to ensure personal information is adequately protected:

-- Model clauses: We also use EU-approved data transfer “model clauses” to compliantly transfer personal information outside the EEA within Blackboard’s group of companies.
+- Standard Contractual Clauses: We use the EU-approved data standard contractual clauses (SCCs) to compliantly transfer personal information outside the EEA within Blackboard's group of companies.

-- Vendors: Robust contracts are in place with vendors and partners (e.g., IBM, Amazon Web Services) to ensure that data transfer requirements (and other data privacy obligations) are passed on to our vendors and partners.
+- Onward transfers: Robust contracts are in place with vendors and partners (e.g. Amazon Web Services) to ensure that data transfer requirements (and other data privacy obligations) are passed on to our vendors and partners with access to personal information.

 We use vendors to help us provide our products and services or to perform work on our behalf.
 Where this requires access to personal information, we are responsible for the data privacy practices of the vendors.
 Our vendors must abide by our strict data privacy and security requirements and instructions.
 They are not allowed to use personal information they access or receive from us for any other purposes than as needed to carry out their work for us.